da2so/da2so.github.io/_posts/2021-03-27-Learning_Low-Rank_Approximation_for_CNNs.md

 ## 2. Training Algorithm for Low-Rank Approximation

 Note that FD methods incur the accuracy drop from the original network because of an approximation error given a rank.
-If so, in terms of loss surface, which position of parameters is appropreatie before applying FD in below figure?
+If so, in terms of loss surface, which position of parameters is appropreatie before applying FD in a below figure?

 ![2](https://da2so.github.io/assets/post_img/2021-03-27-Learning_Low-Rank_Approximation_for_CNNs/1.png){: .mx-auto.d-block width="90%" :}